 Similarly to Bitcoin, Ethereum is a distributed public blockchain network.
 However, instead of tracking ownership of digital currency, it runs the code behind decentralized applications.
 No wonder that engineers with Ethereum skills are in demand.
 However, similarly to the blockchain developer, Ethereum developer/engineer is not commonly considered as a separate job, but more as a skill.
 That’s why popular salary and recruitment services don’t provide information on its average salaries.

-Cryptocurrency Jobs only shares an average Solidity developer salary in the United States, which is related to Ethereum and stands at $127,500 per year.
+Cryptocurrency Jobs only shares an average Solidity developer salary in the United States, which is related to Ethereum developer salary and stands at $127,500 per year.

 Source: Cryptocurrency Jobs